 Botley Bridges Annual Report to Funders and Service Users

-This was the third year Botley Bridges provided services for families with children in the Botley, Cumnor, West Oxford and North Hinksey area.
 The charity was established when universal children’s support services were closed as part of the County Council cuts.
-Income has come from a variety of grants and donations without which Botley Bridges could not continue and the trustees are very grateful for this financial support.
-Local County Councillors and both North Hinksey and Cumnor Parish Council have both made grants (please note the North Hinksey Parish Council grant just fell out of this accounting period), our financial year runs from October to October.
+Income has come from a variety of grants and donations without which Botley Bridges could not continue.
+The trustees continue to be very grateful for this financial support.
+Local County Councillors and both North Hinksey and Cumnor Parish Council have made grants.

 - Supporting learning for young children